 A 4-hour marathon requires a runner to complete 26.2 miles with an average mile pace of 9:09 (with 6 seconds to spare).
 Some runners may see that number and know they’ve never even run that pace for 1-mile.
 You may be looking at that pace, as someone considering trying to go for a 4-hour marathon, thinking you’ve had no problems sustaining that pace for a number of miles.

-So, you may be wondering, how hard is it to maintain that pace for 26.2 miles?
+How hard is it to maintain a 4-hour marathon pace for 26.2 miles?

 Let’s just say your best 10k time is 56:51 – equivalent to a 9:09 pace.
 If you plug that into the Mcmillan Calculator, it estimates that at that current fitness level (with proper training), you’d run a marathon around 4 hours and 26 minutes which equates to a 10:11 pace per mile.
 From this you can see that being able to run a 9:09 pace for shorter distances doesn’t allow you to run them at longer distances like a marathon.